-- Film must have a minimum five-year manufacturer's warranty and one-year installer's warranty. - Rebates shall be paid on actual square footage of glass in a conditioned space. - Windows may be clear or factory tinted, single or double pane, but must not have reflected glass. - Windows significantly shaded by buildings, trees or awnings are not eligible for rebates. - Replacement of deteriorated window film is eligible for 50% of the rebate if the customer did not receive a rebate for the existing film.
+- Film must have a minimum five-year manufacturer's warranty and one-year installer's warranty. - Rebates shall be paid on actual square footage of glass in a conditioned space. - Windows may be clear or factory tinted, single or double pane, but must not have reflected glass. - North-facing windows are not eligible for rebates. - Windows significantly shaded by buildings, trees or awnings are not eligible for rebates.
+The degree of shading will be assessed by a Hawai'i Energy Engineer / Energy Advisor.
+Hawai'i Energy will provide documentation of the eligibility assessment, such as a satellite image, photograph from an onsite inspection, or signed statement from the customer.
+Examples of significant shading include the following: - a) South-facing windows: if trees, awnings, buildings, or other structures cover more than 50% of the window during midday hours. - b) West-facing windows: if trees, awnings, buildings, or other structures cover more than 50% of the window during afternoon hours. - c) East-facing windows: if trees, awnings, buildings, or other structures cover more than 50% of the window during morning hours. - Replacement of deteriorated window film is eligible for 50% of the rebate if the customer did not receive a rebate for the existing film.